akkeris/docs/architecture/pipelines.md

 * Staging
 * Production

-A common Heroku continuous delivery workflow has the following steps:
+A common Akkeris continuous delivery workflow has the following steps:

 1. A branch is created in a repository and pull request is made.
 2. Akkeris creates apreview app for the pull request, allowing developers to review the change.